Apahima/Adv_MRI_SEG/README.md

     # The work focused on the effect of choosing the right loss function
       with respect to high convergence and light-weight model
     # Several loss functions where used for segmentation tasks.
-    # The best loss function choose such that converge faster and provide highly segmentation results
+    # The best loss function choose such converge faster and provide highly segmentation results

 **MRIDataCollection.py**